StanfordWELab/InflowGeneration/README.md

 ## ​ Domain Generation

-Once the optimization is over, you can use the `generateInflow.py` script.
-Here, you need to define the fName of the target ABL, the optimal $h$, $r$, $\alpha$, $k$, and $x$ values, the scale of the building with respect to the full scale case, and HABL, which is the maximum height specified in the fName file with the target ABL.
-As discussed in the Inflow optimization section, this HABL should be 1.5 times the height of the full-scale building.
+Once the optimization is over, you can use the [`generateInflow.py`](./generateInflow.py) script.

+[`caseConfig.json`](./caseConfig.json) includes the editable configuration settings, including `reference`, `scaleFactors`, and `models` dictionaries as well as a `plotABL` boolean. `reference` includes `fName` of the target ABL, the optimal $h$, $r$, $\alpha$, $k$, and $x$ values, and `hMatch` which I believe only impacts plotting. `scaleFactors` includes the simulation scale, (full)scale building height, and the velocity scaling factor. `models` includes information on which GOR models to use.
+If `plotABL` is true, `fName` must match a target ABL profile (./TestCases/{`fName`}.dat).
+As discussed in the Inflow optimization section, HABL is then calculated as 1.5 times the height of the full-scale building.
 You also need to specify the testID of the models fitted on the upstream and the downstream databases.
-After running the script with the command.
-Note that
-- h: height of the roughness elements
-- r: row of roughness elements where inflow boundary condition is sampled

 `python3.9 generateInflow.py`